dwhiffing/fury/content/aar/bf/bf2/bf2_aj/body.md

 gunner to step out of a seaside bathing hut and put an end to their lives.
 Nobody takes a shot (yet), and the helicopter crews fly down the coast, drawing an impressive tail of explosions behind them.
-The Danes definitely don't want anyone landing here\!
+The Danes definitely don't want anyone landing here!

 The minesweepers arrive a few hours later, and join the fun, slowly moving along the south coast, from east to west.
 It looks like the